-Accounts Settings in Windows 10 allows you to manage your Microsoft Account, change sign-in options, set your User picture, change password, change PIN, set a Picture password, connect your PC to Work or School, add family members and set your sync settings.
+Accounts Settings in Windows 10 allows you to manage your Microsoft Account, set your user picture, change sign-in options, change password, change PIN, set a picture password, connect your PC to work or school, add family members and set your sync settings.

 Read: How to obtain List, Settings & Details of all User Accounts using the command line.

+This section lets you manage the Sync settings of your Windows 10 PC.
 You can sync your PC to other devices using your Microsoft account.
-If you turn it ON, you can sync your desktop theme, browser settings, and passwords, language preferences, ease of access settings and your other Windows settings, across all your Windows 10 devices.
+If you turn it on, you can sync your desktop theme, browser settings, and passwords, language preferences, ease of access settings, and your Windows settings across all your Windows 10 devices.
 You have to be signed in with your Microsoft account.

 To learn more about all that Windows 10 has to offer you, take a look at the Windows 10 Personalization Settings, Privacy Settings, Devices Settings, Time and Language Settings and the Update and Security settings.